urtbd/urt-webmonitor/README.md

 ### How can it help?

-If you're a passionate gamer, you probably check your favorite servers every now and then for quick games.
-With this application, you can just keep it open in a tab and it'll tell you when someone enters the defined servers.
+Never again leave your browser to check your favorite Urban Terror game servers.
+Keep the application open in a tab and let it do the job for you!

 ### How do I install it?